-This summer, the first of July marks the centenary of the Battle of the Somme, which was such a major event in the First World War that, to most British minds, it remains unequivocally the worst tragedy of a calamitous conflict that was subsequently termed ‘The War To End All Wars’.
+1st July 2016 marked the centenary of the Battle of the Somme, which was such a major event in the First World War that, to most British minds, it remains unequivocally the worst tragedy of a calamitous conflict that was subsequently termed 'The War To End All Wars'.

 While the battle continued until November, it was the first day that was the most disastrous, when the British Expeditionary Force took the heaviest casualties ever suffered by one army in a single day's fighting.
 Casualties were some 57,000 on the British side, of which 19,000 were deaths, many mown down by unremitting German machine gun fire and constant artillery bombardment as they tried, heroically yet impossibly, to advance across No Man's Land through an impenetrable tangle of defences.
 This was warfare on an industrial scale in which Kitchener's legions of volunteers marched manfully to oblivion.